stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     - **Topic Type**: Select **Storage Accounts (Blob & GPv2)**.
     - **Subscription**: Select the subscription you are using for this hands-on lab.
     - **Resource Group**: Select the **hands-on-lab-SUFFIX** resource group from the list of existing resource groups.
     - **Resource**: Select your data lake storage account.
-This should be the only account listed, and will start with `datalake`.
+This should be the only account listed and will start with `datalake`.
     - **System Topic Name**: Enter **processimagesubtopic**.
     - **Filter to Event Types**: Select only the **Blob Created** from the event types dropdown list.
     - **Endpoint Type**: Leave `Azure Function` as the Endpoint Type.